1st Edition

 Biography

-Meral UZUNÖZ ALTAN is a Professor in the Department of Economics (Economic Theory), Faculty of Economics and Administrative Sciences, Yildiz Technical University.
+Meral UZUNÖZ ALTAN is a Professor in the Department of Economics (Economic Theory), Faculty of Economics and Administrative Sciences, Yildiz Technical University, Turkey.

-Meltem İNCE-YENILMEZ is a Professor at the Department of Economics at Izmir Democracy University who specializes in the economics of gender, labour economics and social work.
+Meltem İNCE-YENILMEZ is Professor in the Department of Economics at Izmir Democracy University, Turkey; and specializes in the economics of gender, labour economics, and social work.

-Oğuzhan ALTINKOZ is a Ph.D. candidate in the Department of Political Science and International Relations at Istanbul University.
+Oğuzhan ALTINKOZ is a PhD candidate in the Department of Political Science and International Relations at Istanbul University, Turkey.

-Sinem BAĞÇE currently working as Asst Prof at the Department of Economics at Yeditepe University, Istanbul.
+Sinem BAĞÇE currently working as Assistant Professor in the Department of Economics at Yeditepe University, Turkey.